Mate Sound the Pump...

 Common transfers

-The first plaque, 167 mm diameter.
-Cornfoot, Colville & Co, of the North Shields Pottery (later known as Low Lights), produced transfer‐printed plaques 1829–1832.
+The left plaques, 167 mm diameter.
+Cornfoot, Colville & Co, of the North Shields Pottery (later known as Low Lights), produced transfer‐printed plaques 1828–1832.
 Press anouncements show that the firm continued as Cornfoot, Carr & Co from 1832–1838.
 The above plaques have the 'C. C&Co' impressed mark, which could have been used by either partnership.
+The marks shown above are from the plaques to the left of them.

 Back to top